 Good conformation is defined by correct position of the legs and normal build.
-Poor conformation may have welfare consequences and cause injuries to the pigs as well as an effect on longevity.
+Good conformation, therefore, ensures the animal's future welfare and longevity.

 Longevity

 Since 2006, longevity was included in the breeding goals for the Landrace and Yorkshire female lines.
 Using results from multiplier herds, a breeding value for longevity up to the second litter was established.
 This value is more significant for longevity than conformation.
 The criteria for 'longevity' do not just include leg strength but other factors which may be taken into account when selecting for breeding animals within the herd.
 For example, disease and reproduction problems and factors such as temperament may affect this selection process, but would be highlighted by any variation in this newly calculated breeding value.